PlayFab/thundernetes/docs/quickstart.md

 # Quickstart

-We've tested thundernetes on Azure Kubernetes Service (AKS) version 1.20.7 and 1.20.9 and [kind](https://kind.sigs.k8s.io/) but it can theoretically be installed on any Kubernetes cluster with a public IP per Node.
+We've tested thundernetes on Azure Kubernetes Service (AKS) version 1.20.7 and 1.20.9 and [kind](https://kind.sigs.k8s.io/) but it can theoretically be installed on any Kubernetes cluster, optionally supporting Public IP per Node (which is something you want if you want to expose your game servers outside the cluster).
 Read the relevant section depending on where you want to install thundernetes.

 > If you are using Windows, we recommend using [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to run the CLI commands listed below.

 ## Create an Azure Kubernetes Service cluster with a Public IP per Node

-We can use the following [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/) commands to create an Azure Kubernetes Service (AKS) cluster with a public IP per Node.
+We can use the following [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/) commands to create an Azure Kubernetes Service (AKS) cluster with a Public IP per Node.

 ```bash
 az login # you don't need to do this if you're using Azure Cloud shell